-*These Town Hall meetings explored options to expand enrollment and preserve a sustainable future at Converse.
+*The proposed model change explored options to expand enrollment and preserve a sustainable future at Converse.
 Converse opted to move forward with the model and name change, and made the announcement on February 7, 2020.

-Converse College President Krista Newkirk hosted several town hall meetings on campus for students, faculty and staff to discuss the option of adding a co-educational residential undergraduate program alongside Converse’s historic single-gender program.
+In 2019 and 2020 Converse College President Krista Newkirk hosted several town hall meetings on campus for students, faculty and staff to discuss the option of adding a co-educational residential undergraduate program alongside Converse’s historic single-gender program.

 As part of its strategic plan 2018-2023, the Board of Trustees will appoint an ad hoc committee to study options to expand Converse’s enrollment in light of the impending 15% decline of high school graduates and the challenges facing higher education.
 The committee will also study a possible name change to Converse University given that Converse has recently become a doctorate-granting institution with a new doctoral program in professional leadership, in addition to its existing 55-year strong graduate programs and extension site at the University Center of Greenville.